RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Now we need to create conditional access policies <br/>
 Go back to the "Security" page and click on "Conditional Access" <br/>
-Note: for the following steps you may need the Entra ID PD 2 trial <br/>
+Note: for the following steps you may need the Entra ID P2 trial <br/>
 Click on "Create New policy" <br/>
 For name pick something like "Require MFA for All Users" <br/>
 Click on "Users" and select "All Users" <br/>